Glitzy Dubai eyes profit in setting Islamic standards

 Other areas in which Dubai aims to court Islamic business include halal industrial parks - communities of halal-oriented businesses that have already been developed in Malaysia.

 It also hopes to develop a set of standards for halal corporate governance, covering issues such as information disclosure.
-It is believed to be one of the first times that a government is trying to formalise Islamic guidelines for the behaviour of corporations other than banks and insurers.
+It is believed to be one of the first times that a government is trying to formalize Islamic guidelines for the behavior of corporations other than banks and insurers.

 Krane said Muslims around the world would take some convincing that a “certified halal in Dubai” label was legitimate, but noted the emirate’s strong business record.